 It’s no secret that big insurance companies are looking to make a profit.
 Despite the fluctuation of the stock market over the years, these massive corporations continue to make money at the expense of their policy holders.
 These for-profit companies have the simple goal of making as much money as possible, meaning they will look for any reason not to pay you what you deserve on an accident claim.

 Insurance companies will push the boundaries on what is a reasonable settlement on an accident claim.
 Oftentimes these offers are wildly out of line with what can be recovered with the help of a personal injury attorney.
-Research has shown that by retaining the services of an attorney, settlements are on average three-and-a-half times higher.
+Research has shown that by retaining the services of an attorney, settlements are three-and-a-half times higher, on average.

 Here are 10 reasons used by car insurance companies to avoid paying out an accident claim: